-Melanonychia is the term for dark pigmentation of the fingernails or toenails.
-The discoloration can be a natural occurrence in people with dark skin, but it may sometimes indicate health issues.
+Melanonychia is the term for dark pigmentation of the nails.
+The discoloration in the nails may be black or brown.
+Melanonychia can be a natural occurrence in people with dark skin, but it can also indicate health issues.

 Melanonychia is a nail condition in which melanin is present in the nail plate.
 It can present as a single dark band or streak or involve the entire nail.
 There are many possible causes, so an accurate diagnosis is vital.